evanwill/_drafts/_notes/linux-intro.md

 ## Why Linux?

-Linux is [Free Software](https://www.gnu.org/philosophy/free-sw.en.html), meaning cost-free and freely licensed, giving you **freedom** (as in [freeeeeedoooom](https://youtu.be/n9D7oeM3zd8))!
+Linux core is [Free Software](https://www.gnu.org/philosophy/free-sw.en.html), meaning cost-free and freely licensed, giving you **freedom** (as in [freeeeeedoooom](https://youtu.be/n9D7oeM3zd8))!
 You can control, inspect, modify, copy, and share the OS.
 But for most users, that is not necessarily the most compelling reason to use Linux.
 Instead they just appreciate a solid, powerful, and user-friendly OS.
 Linux provides security, privacy, stability/reliability, customization, and cost benefits, in addition to access to a vast ecosystem of open-source applications and services.
 Linux runs most web servers, super computers, and single board computers.
 So if you want to use a VM in the cloud, do high performance computing, or tinker with a Raspberry Pi at home, it's helpful to know Linux.
-But it also makes a great OS for your personal computer!
+But it also makes a great desktop OS for your personal computer!
 Thus, there are many practical *and* ideological reasons to use Free and Open software.

 > Bloatware, adware, viruses, oh my!